aviatesk/EscapeAnalysis.jl/README.md

 4 ↑  │   %3 = Base.getfield(%1, :x)::String                                    │╻╷ getindex
 5 ◌  └──      return %3                                                        │
 ```
-In the example above, `ReturnEscape` imposed on `v` is _not_ directly propagated to `obj`,
+In the example above, `ReturnEscape` imposed on `%3` (corresponding to `v`) is _not_ directly
-and `ReturnEscape` isn't imposed on `%1 = %new(SafeRef{String}, "init")::SafeRef{String}`.
-Here the identity of `v` (`SSAValue(3)` in the above) is recorded in `obj`'s
+propagated to `%1` (corresponding to `obj`) but rather that `ReturnEscape` is only propagated
+to `_2` (corresponding to `s`).
+Here `%3` is recorded in `%1`'s `AliasEscapes` property as
-`AliasEscapes` property, and then when analyzing `Base.setfield!(%1, :x, _2)::String`,
+it escapes the first field of `%1`, and then when analyzing `Base.setfield!(%1, :x, _2)::String`,
-that escape information is propagated to `s` (`_2` or `Argument(2)` in the above)
-but not propagated to `obj` itself (`SSAValue(1)` in the above).
+that escape information is propagated to `_2` but not to `%1`.

-However, in some cases such field analysis is impossible mostly when:
+However, in some cases such field analysis is impossible when:
-1. the object escapes to somewhere where the escape analysis can't account for possible memory effects on it
+1. the object escapes to somewhere the escape analysis can't account for possible memory effects on it
-2. fields of the objects can't be known because of the lack of type information.
+2. fields of the objects can't be known because of the lack of type information
-In such cases `AliasEscapes` property is raised to the topmost element within its lattice,
+In such cases `AliasEscapes` property is raised to the topmost element within its own lattice order,
-and it makes succeeding field analysis conservative and propagate escapes imposed on fields
+and it causes succeeding field analysis to be conservative and escape information imposed on
-of an unanalyzable object to the object itself.
+fields of an unanalyzable object to be propagated the object itself.

 Also note that escapes imposed on array elements can also be handled by a imprecise version
 of this field analysis, where `AliasEscapes` doesn't try to track precise array index